erhant/crypto-notes/content/number-theory/7-binomial-coeffs-pt1.md

 ---
-title: "Binomial Coefficients - Part I"
+title: 'Binomial Coefficients - Part I'
-desc: "See how cool the number of ways you can choose some elements from a set becomes."
+desc: 'See how cool the number of ways you can choose some elements from a set becomes.'
-order: 207
+order: 7
-tags: ["symmetric"]
+cat: 'number-theory'
 ---

 [(video)](https://www.youtube.com/watch?v=TBolWCObRgg)